 Obesity and Weight Management

-Only Losing Inches but Not Pounds?
+Why Am I Losing Inches But Not Pounds?

 I am a 5`0 female and weighs 168.
 I am ready to lose weight and I have been working out for 6-7 weeks 3 times a day and eating a healthy diet with plenty of water.
 I am noticing that I fitting in clothes I couldn`t wear before which feels great but the scale says I`ve only lost a few pounds.
 Is this normal or am I doing something wrong?